International Exchange Promotion Program

 Read More

-Thus, for about three months from February to May of 2019, Ms. Silchenko stayed at the dormitory next to the studio and learned the technique of pottery-making.
+Thus, for about three months from February to May of 2019, Ms. Silchenko stayed at the dormitory next to the studio and learned the technique of ceramic-making.
 The studio is located in a green area near Okuyugawara, famous for its hot springs, so we were a little worried that she would feel lonely, but there was no need to worry.
 Sometimes she walked about 30 minutes from the studio to the beach to do sketches and look at the sea.
 “I want to stay in this wonderful environment place for a long time.
 I can create a variety of works here.”

 Our association will continue to play a part in international exchange through culture.